31 Beautiful Flowers That Will Bloom All Season Long

 Hardy Chrysanthemum is a representative of the Astrov family, which includes both annual and perennial species.

-Hardy Chrysanthemums, also known as Old Fashioned Mums, are members of the daisy family.
+Hardy chrysanthemums, also known as mums, are members of the daisy family.
 Chrysanthemums from the Rubella group are perennials that will bloom in the summer and fall.
-Most Chrysanthemums are annuals, so be sure to choose the right type if you want your plants to come back year after year.
+Most chrysanthemums are annuals, so be sure to choose the right type if you want your plants to come back year after year.

 These are an excellent choice for borders and containers, available in many colors, and produce blooms in high density.